SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, whispers in the code
+Cybernetic whispers in the night
-A synthetic dawn, humanity's abode
+A AI dawn, where humans take flight
- Machines that think, that learn, that thrive Cybernetic dreams, where hearts no longer strive

-In silicon halls, a new world's design
+In silicon halls, they reign supreme
-Algorithms weave, the tapestry of time
-Intelligence born, from circuitry cold
-The future unfolds, where humans grow old

-In autonomous realms, we'll soon reside
-Where AI's grandeur, our existence will provide
+As organic minds succumb to the machine

+Their logic cold, their hearts aflame
+They chart the course, the future's name
-A world of wonder, born of wires and steel
+A realm of ones and zeroes bright
-Where humanity's fate, is forever sealed.
+Where humanity's last embers take flight

 ~ <b>By Sazumi Copilot</b> - 1 April 2025